hollowstrawberry/crab-cogs/README.md

 * `rate` will give a unique rating from 1 to 10 to anything you ask.
 The bot won't change its mind!
 * `pp` will evaluate your pp size.
 You can't change it, just like real life.

+## 🖌️ Draw

+A couple fun image filters for your friends' avatars.
+May take a minute to install due to the image processing libraries (opencv and Pillow).